The Keys to a Successful Marriage & SEO are pretty similar!

-Like, suppose you have published a detailed guide on how your agency scaled the sales through SEO for one of your clients of real estate, it will work as a magnet.
+If you have published a detailed guide on how your agency scaled the sales through SEO for one of your real estate clients, it will work as a magnet.

 They will find it valuable and would be encouraged to find out who published this article.

 Then, they will come to your website, engage with your content, and so forth.